D and DR Divisional News

 Our static Zoom link is listed on this page below.

-Note: Effective Immediately, The Clerk will begin setting Wednesday Traffic Infraction Trials as follows:
+The Clerk will be setting Wednesday Traffic Infraction Trials as follows:

 In-Person Hearings- NOT ZOOM: